judsonlmoore/judsonlmoore.com/_drafts/why-i-rebuilt-my-website.markdown

 I've been interested in web development and technical tinkering for as long as I can remember.
 Until a few years ago when I started working in the tech sector professionally, I was pretty much on my own in figuring out how websites were made.
 For many years, I managed various projects with Wordpress and obsessed over numerous optimizations via plugins and coding custom themes.

-Then a few years ago I decided I wanted to increase my knowledge around the tool that software developers use.
+Then a few years ago I decided I wanted to increase my knowledge around the tool that "real" software developers use.
 I started with Amazon's AWS Web Service.
-"The Cloud" is all everyone talks about for enterprise website hosting and I felt with AWS I could increase my website's performance.
+"The Cloud" is all everyone talks about for enterprise website hosting and I felt with AWS I could increase my website's performance while learning something new.

 First, I migrated my Wordpress instances from a shared hosting provider to AWS EC2 cloud-based servers.
 Then I learned how to offload my media and other assets to S3 buckets so that they could be distributed by Cloudfront.
 The user benefit of this was clear: fater pageload by parallelizing the download of assets across multiple sub-domains.

+In AWS, I learned about the following topics:

+- Network load balancing
+- Lambda functions
+- Route 53 DNS
+- User management with IAM
+- Migrated from SQL to MariaDB and hosted on RDS
+- Amazon Virtual Private Cloud (Amazon VPC)
+- Network access control list (ACLs)
+- Security Groups

+A big thank you to [MartyAWS and his YouTube channel](https://www.youtube.com/channel/UCeHkyJsi_1MLh5ScR98Mvzw) for consulting with me and helping me figure some of this out!

-I used the [WP Offload Media Plugin](https://deliciousbrains.com/wp-offload-media/) by Delicious Brains to offload the assets to S3.
-The plugin worked really well and was easy to implement, but it was quite expensive to renew the license each year and it just gave me a taste of what AWS was capeable of.
+For offloading media from Wordpress to S3 buckets, I used the [WP Offload Media Plugin](https://deliciousbrains.com/wp-offload-media/) by Delicious Brains.
+The plugin worked really well and was easy to implement, but it was quite expensive to renew the license each year, so it felt less and less sustainable over time.

+All of this was great fun and I learned a lot while tinkering with the AWS universe, but it really just gave me a taste of what AWS was capeable of.

 _I thirsted for more._